lukakralj/GpioManager_Server/README.md

 4. populate DB: `sudo mysql -u root -p < /path/to/insert.sql`
 5. start server: `npm start`
 6. server will start as a sudo user (to be able to access gpios etc)

+## Start on startup

+To start the server when the DragonBoard is turned on edit `crontab` file.

+1. Open editor: `sudo vim /etc/crontab`
+2. At the bottom of the file add this line: `@reboot root cd /path/to/server && npm start`

+Next time the DragonBoard boots the server will start automatically.